PhilipTeri/Deep-Learning-Road-Segmentation/README.md

 The purpose of this project is to detect roads from sattelite imagery.
 To do this I used semantic segmentation, which in this case predicts the classification of each pixel in an image as a road or not a road.
 Two types of images are required to do this.
 One is the original satteltite imagery and the second is a classified image (mask).
 This mask layer can contain multiple classification for different land uses, but in this there are only 2 classifications, roads and everything else that is not a road.
 I used the Massachusetts Roads Dataset to train the model and below is an example inputs on the left and the resulting mask layer on the right.

-## Pre Processing

-The model was set up to run images that

 ### Network Architecture

 #### U-net

 <img src="https://user-images.githubusercontent.com/41071502/126908484-b9609c33-9f56-4f72-ab10-97cb0a311151.png" width="550" height="350">

+U-net is a convolutional neural network that was designed originally for biomedical image segmentation.
+However, I learned that it worked well with sattelite image segmentation.
+The architecture consists of two main parts, the left side of the U is the contraction and the right side is the expansion.

+## Pre Processing

+The model is set up to run on images

 ### Callbacks
 #### Early stopping